-The University of Akron offers a doctoral program in Counseling Psychology.
-The program was established in 1983 and is accredited by the American Psychological Association, with the next site visit scheduled for 2019.
+The university of Akron offers an APA-accredited doctoral program in Health Service Psychology with a major area of study in the specialty of Counseling Psychology.
+The program was established in 1983 and is accredited by the American Psychological Association, with the next site visit scheduled for 2029.
 For many years, the program was a collaboration between the Departments of Psychology and Counseling and was called the Collaborative Program in Counseling Psychology.
 In 2017, the program was consolidated into the Department of Psychology.
 The Counseling Psychology Program (CPP) is committed to a multicultural perspective (broadly defined) and follows the scientist-practitioner model of training.
 Students in the program are expected to attain a broad level of scientific competence in the methodology and core areas of psychology: the biological, social, cognitive-affective, developmental, and individual bases of human behavior, as well as the history and systems of psychology.
 Counseling psychology coursework covers the topical areas of theories of individual counseling, vocational development, ethics, assessment and testing, supervision, diversity issues, and research design.
-Practice and internship experiences are required of students and range from skill building in basic psychological assessment and counseling; to actual work with clients; to a year-long, full-time internship in an applied service setting.
+Practice and internship experiences are required of students and range from skill building in basic psychological assessment and counseling; to actual work with clients; to a year-long, full-time internship in an applied health service setting.